Donna Simpson (musician)

 Donna Simpson (born 1970) is an Australian guitarist, vocalist, and songwriter.
 She is a member of the Australian folk rock band The Waifs.
-Donna's young sister Vikki Thorn (née Simpson) also plays harmonica and sings in the band.
-Simpson has released six albums with The Waifs; she wrote the single London Still, one of The Waifs' most successful singles to date.
+Her younger sister Vikki Thorn (née Simpson) also plays harmonica and sings in the band.
+Simpson has released six albums with The Waifs; she wrote the single "London Still", one of The Waifs' most successful singles to date.

 Personal life

-In 2003 Simpson married Ben Weaver, a US singer-songwriter.
+In 2003 Simpson married Ben Weaver, an American singer-songwriter.
 Together they had one son, who was born in 2005.
 During 2009, Simpson and Weaver got divorced.

 In 2012, Simpson moved back to Western Australia.
 She has two sons (born in 2012 and 2013) and they all reside in Fremantle.